MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/newbie.md

 1. Confirm system version

     MAA only supports Windows 10 / 11.
-For earlier versions of Windows, please refer to [FAQ](./faq.md) at the top.
+For earlier versions of Windows, please refer to [FAQ](./faq.md#SystemIssues).

     Non-Windows users, please refer to [Emulator and Device Supports](./device/).